IanMackenzie0909/CVRP/experiments report.md

 Mode range: 850-900
 ```

-**Key Insight:** Only 1.4% of runs achieved distance < 820, confirming that 815.57 is an exceptionally rare and high-quality solution.
+**Key Insight:** Only 1.4% of runs achieved a distance < 820, confirming that 815.57 is an exceptionally rare and high-quality solution.

 ---